 Dog shows make for great television.
-You learn about the animals, watch as their humans care deeply about something that you don’t really understand, and of course, look at adorable dogs.
+You learn about the animals, watch as their humans care deeply about something that you don’t really understand, and, of course, look at adorable dogs.
 What’s not to love?

 1. Dog Shows Have Been Around for a Long Time

-In 1859, a cattle show was held in the English town of Newcastle-upon-Tyne.
+In 1859, a cattle show was held in the English town of Newcastle upon Tyne.
 This was hardly unusual because cattle shows were common, but this one had a twist: After the show, groups of hunting dogs (largely pointers and setters) were shown, with the owner of the finest dogs receiving guns as prizes.

 The idea was such a smashing success that at another cattle show later that year in Birmingham, they staged the dog show completely separate from the livestock show.
 Over 260 dogs were entered, representing 30 different breeds, and the modern dog show was born.
-In less than a decade, that dog show in Birmingham would draw 20,000 paying visitors every year.
+In less than a decade, that dog show in Birmingham would draw 20,000 paying visitors yearly.

-2. It Didn’t Take Long for Americans to Get In on the Fun as Well
+2. It Didn’t Take Long for Americans to Get in on the Fun as Well